Upper Bounds on the Quantifier Depth for Graph Differentiation in First-Order Logic: An upper bound on the iteration number

 Note that no edges between vertices in~$V_\ell$ are inserted.
 On the obtained graph~$\triangle(H)$, new applications of the above rules may be possible.
 The graph obtained after~$i$ repetitions of the triangle completion on~$H$ is denoted by~$\triangle^i (H)$.
 We call~$H$ \emph{stable} if~$\triangle(H) = H$.

-\begin{remark} An undirected uncolored graph~$H$ with~$V(H) = V_u \dunion V_\ell$ is stable if and only if every connected component of~$H$ has the following properties: \begin{itemize} \item The graph induced on~$V_u$ is a clique. \item The graph induced by the edges between~$V_u$ and~$V_\ell$ is complete bipartite. \end{itemize} \end{remark}
+\begin{rem} An undirected uncolored graph~$H$ with~$V(H) = V_u \dunion V_\ell$ is stable if and only if every connected component of~$H$ has the following properties: \begin{itemize} \item The graph induced on~$V_u$ is a clique. \item The graph induced by the edges between~$V_u$ and~$V_\ell$ is complete bipartite. \end{itemize} \end{rem}

 Now we describe the strategy that Player~$2$ derives from the auxiliary graphs for the original game.
 It is also shown in Algorithm~\ref{algo}.
 Player~$2$ first performs a complete clean-up step on her input graph.
-Then as long as the auxiliary graph of her obtained graph is not stable, she iterates the following process on it: First she performs a Weisfeiler-Leman iteration on~$G$, then a complete clean-up step.
+Then as long as the auxiliary graph of her obtained graph is not stable, she iterates the following process on it: First she performs an iteration of the Weisfeiler-Leman algorithm on~$G$, then a complete clean-up step.
 She returns the first completely cleaned-up graph~$G'$ for which~$\Aux(G')$ is stable to Player~$1$ who then performs his next turn.

-We claim that if she follows this strategy, then Player~$2$ only computes~$O(n \cdot 2^{t(n)})$ pairwise different auxiliary graphs.
+We claim that if Player~$2$ follows this strategy, then she only computes~$O(n \cdot 2^{t(n)})$ pairwise different auxiliary graphs.
 To show this, we need the following lemma.